meshcloud/building-blocks/azure/terraform/monitoring/budget-alert-subscription/README.md

 5. Select "Terraform" in Implementation Type and put in the Terraform version
 6. Copy the repository HTTPS address to the "Git Repository URL" field (if its a private repo, add your SSH key) click next
 7. For the input do the following
-    - add the service principal's "ARM_CLIENT_SECRET" and "ARM_CLIENT_ID" as Environmental Variable
+    - Click on "generate auth inputs" button and fill the inputs: "ARM_CLIENT_SECRET", "ARM_CLIENT_ID", "ARM_SUBSCRIPTION_ID", "ARM_TENANT_ID" as Environmental Variable
     - add the add the "subscription_id" as "Platform Tenant ID"
     - add the rest of the variables as static, platform operator or user input
 8. On the next page, add the outputs from outputs.tf file and click on Create Building Block